Chekwasy/alx-higher_level_programming/0x0B-python-input_output/README.md

-readme for input and output
+readme for in and output